CS171/Homework_instructions/week-06/lab/week-06_lab.md

 # Lab 6

 ### Pre-Reading Quiz
-Please fill out the pre-reading quiz on Canvas at the beginning of class!
+Please fill out the pre-reading quiz on Canvas before the beginning of class!

 ### Learning Objectives